nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_disadvantages.md

 **3. Limited Liability Partnership (LLP)**

-<a href="exampleurl" target="_blank">exampletext</a>
-[Multi-Member LLCs](https://www.businessinitiative.org/multi-member-llc/) and Corporations are also made specifically for multi-owner operations.
+<a href="https://www.businessinitiative.org/multi-member-llc/" target="_blank">Multi-Member LLCs</a> and Corporations are also made specifically for multi-owner operations.

 The right one for you depends on everyone’s goals and the size, structure, and risk of your business.